-In her home, Neysa helps by washing clothes, making beds and running errands.
-She lives with her father and her mother.
+Neysa lives with her father and her mother.
+At home, duties include washing clothes, making beds and running errands.
 Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 3 children in the family.

 Playing house, art and playing with dolls are Neysa's favorite activities.
 In kindergarten her performance is average and she also regularly attends church activities.